KapitalSP/BASIC/README.txt

 The Code: Do not cross the line.
 With great power comes the absolute responsibility to wield it wisely.

-BASIC v2.2 // Architected by KapitalSP & Gemini.
+BASIC v2.2 // Architected by KapitalSP